 Just barely growing, playing and laughing, and getting back to the arms that care — soon skin is glowing with a fresh wash and a tummy that is full — with what those hands have cooked and placed in front of me.
 It is always delicious just because it is those hands that made them, that served them.

 Walking, I follow and ask not where, for isn’t that my sojourn, my safe place, and those the hands that care?

 Comes a day when those hands are combing the dark tresses, then they are not dark anymore, for those hands have decided to make them red, or perhaps this time blonde.

 Do I ask why?
 Why should I ask for those are the trusted hands….?

 And why oh why, are my cheeks painted, and my young innocent lips turned a bright red?
 A red that matches the brightness that has become my tresses.

-And when those hands, dress me and make me glowing like a lamp — still, there is no doubt or questions.
+And when those hands dress me and make me glow like a lamp — still, there are no doubts or questions.